Why it matters

 An annuity is a long-term insurance contract.
 They typically involve just two parties, but they can include as many as four — the issuer (usually an insurance company), the owner of the annuity, the annuitant (often the same person as the owner), and a beneficiary.4

 Here’s how an annuity generally works: You agree to pay an insurance company a lump sum or a series of premium payments.
 Based on the claims-paying ability of the insurance company, when you retire, the insurance company pays you out at regular intervals, usually until your passing.
-You can use it as an income stream for a set number of years or even the rest of your life.
+You can receive payments as an income stream for a set number of years or even the rest of your life.
 There are different types of annuities and several ways to classify them, including immediate or deferred, and fixed or variable.
 We’ll touch on their differences a little later on.

-An annuity’s lifecycle includes two main phases: accumulation and payout.2 The accumulation phase is the period when an annuity is funded — either in one lump sum or via a series of smaller payments — and before payouts begin.
+An annuity’s lifecycle includes two main phases: accumulation and payout.
+The accumulation phase is the period when an annuity is funded — either in one lump sum or via a series of smaller payments — and before payouts begin.
 During the accumulation phase, money invested in the annuity grows on a tax-deferred basis.
-The payout phase begins once money starts to be paid out from the annuity.
+The payout phase begins once money starts to be paid out from the annuity.2

 Annuities can be an important part of your retirement planning.
-Similar to individual retirement accounts (IRAs) and 401(k)s, money that’s invested into an annuity will grow tax-free, and it won’t be subject to capital gains taxes.5 Unlike IRAs and 401(k)s, there’s no limit to the amount you can contribute to an annuity, making it a potentially good choice if you’ve already maxed out what you can contribute to your retirement accounts for the year.
+Similar to individual retirement accounts such as (IRAs) and 401(k)s, money that’s invested into an annuity will grow tax-deferred, and it won’t be subject to capital gains taxes.5 Unlike IRAs and 401(k)s, there’s no limit to the amount you can contribute to an annuity, making it a potentially good choice if you’ve already maxed out what you can contribute to your retirement accounts for the year.
 However, your payouts (distributions) are taxed just like regular income, and surrender charges may apply.

 Income

 Annuities are generally designed to provide a steady, reliable income stream during retirement.
-They can help create confidence by knowing that you’ll have the money you need throughout your retirement.2
+They can help create confidence by knowing that you’ll have the money you need throughout your retirement.2 Withdrawals of taxable amounts are subject to ordinary income tax and may be subject to a 10% additional tax if withdrawn before age 59 ½.

 Legacy